GloriaTR/inked-Front/README.md

 :small_orange_diamond: **Delete Graphic Novel**: Unwanted graphic novels can be easily removed from the collection from the list view.

-:small_orange_diamond: **User Authentication via GitHub**: Inked offers secure user authentication through GitHub or Google, ensuring a smooth and trustworthy login experience.
+:small_orange_diamond: **User Authentication via GitHub or Google**: Inked offers secure user authentication through GitHub or Google, ensuring a smooth and trustworthy login experience.

 :small_orange_diamond: **Toastify Feedback**: Users receive informative and user-friendly feedback using Toastify notifications, enhancing the overall user experience.